Gurobi/gurobi-optimods/docs/source/mods/portfolio.rst

 The mean-variance portfolio optimization model takes the following inputs:

-* The covariance matrix :math:`\Sigma` can be given as a pandas Dataframe or a numpy array.
+* The covariance matrix :math:`\Sigma` can be given as a pandas DataFrame or a numpy array.
 * The return estimator :math:`\mu` can be given as a pandas Series or a numpy array.